Centralized Intake Department (CID):

 Entry point for Community Residence, Intensive Apartment Program, and Single Room Occupancy (SRO).
 Mental health diagnosis required for most CNYS housing programs and Single Point of Access (SPOA) form required for all programs.
 SPOA must be completed and received by CID prior to scheduling an appointment.
 Intakes may be done off-site to meet consumer needs.
 Download SPOA and fax to CID at (315) 214-3205.

-Supported Housing Programs assist individuals with a mental health diagnosis or dual diagnosis (MH/SA) to obtain independent apartment living within the community by providing individualized levels of support based on consumer need.
+Supported Housing Programs assist individuals with a primary mental health diagnosis or dual diagnosis (MH/SA) to obtain independent apartment living within the community by providing individualized levels of support based on consumer need.
 Supports include assistance with housing set up, communication with landlords, financial sources, and treatment teams.
 Consumers are not subject to outside program attendance or length of stay requirements.

 Supported Housing I: Assists adults with a mental health diagnosis in obtaining secure housing within the community and provides supportive services as needed.